practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

 To play around with this server, run [this script][chatserver] and then open up
-a couple telnet sessions to it.
+a couple of telnet sessions to it.
 You should be able to produce something like the
 following with a bit of experimentation:

 ```